masonNick/InternetSecurity/README.md

       <VirtualHost *:80>
         . . .

-        Redirect "/" "https://<Your Apache IP Address for which you are using for your project>/"
+        Redirect permanent "/" "https://<Your Apache IP Address for which you are using for your project>/"

         . . .
     </VirtualHost>